scalable-web-systems/497s-F22/syllabus/schedule.md

 ## Week 02 Basic Micro-Services (9/11 - 9/17)

-*There may be some adjustment this week because of the short classes that occurred last week.*

 - 03 Basic Micro-Services (Tu, 9/13)
 - **Team Formation (Assigned: Tu, 9/13)**
 - 04 Micro-Services and Async Communication (Th, 9/15)